US STOCKS-Wall St falls as investors fret about tax bill passage

 * Healthcare stocks biggest drag on S&P

-NEW YORK, Dec 14 (Reuters) - Major U.S. stock indexes fell on Thursday, with the S&P 500 down the most in a month, as investor worries over potential roadblocks to the Republicans’ tax overhaul more than offset optimism over strong retail sales data.
+Dec 14 (Reuters) - The S&P 500 and the Dow were lower on Thursday as investors worried about potential roadblocks to Republicans’ tax overhaul, offseting their optimism over strong retail sales data.

-Though congressional Republicans had reached a deal on final tax legislation on Wednesday, Republican Senators Marco Rubio and Mike Lee said on Thursday they would not get behind the bill without changes to child tax credits.
+Lawmakers such as Senators Marco Rubio and Mike Lee said on Thursday that they would not vote on the bill without changes to child tax credits.
+Congressional Republicans had reached a deal on final tax legislation on Wednesday.

-As the fast-moving Republican tax revamp has evolved, it has tilted increasingly toward benefiting businesses and wealthy taxpayers, a trend that aides were saying privately is a growing concern for some lawmakers.
-Equity investors worry that stocks could tumble if the bill fails.
+Equity investors worry that stocks could tumble if the bill, which includes slashing corporate taxes, fails.

 “The last catalyst left for this year is tax reform.
 Any market move is based on the shifting probabilities of its passage,” said Michael Antonelli, managing director, institutional sales trading at Robert W. Baird in Milwaukee, citing uncertainty over Rubio’s demands.